Coverage of Alaska's 2024 state elections, including voting, the U.S. House and the Alaska Legislature.

 House and Senate leaders said early results were promising for bipartisan coalitions that focus on education funding and public retirement reform.

-Ranked choice voting and open primaries were voted down in several states.
-Alaska’s effort to repeal the system is still too close to call.
+An Alaska effort to repeal the system is still too close to call.

 On the line is control of both legislative chambers, which can have a significant impact on the types of bills that become law and how the Legislature works with Gov. Mike Dunleavy.